 - Loaned out by the University to an external agency or individual

-Material - Defined in 48 CFR 45.101 as - Property that may be consumed or expended during the performance of a contract, component parts of a higher assembly, or items that lose their individual identity through incorporation into an end-item.
+Material - Property that may be consumed or expended during the performance of a contract, component parts of a higher assembly, or items that lose their individual identity through incorporation into an end-item.
 Material does not include equipment, special tooling, special test equipment or real property.
 Note: Material does include assemblies, components, parts, raw and processed materials, and small tools and supplies that may be consumed in normal use.

 Personal Property - Any movable item subject to ownership; material but not real property.

 Personally Owned Equipment - Equipment that is not owned or in the custody of the University and is owned by a University employee or other private party.